 Now, let’s get one thing straight: owning a Philodendron Ring of Fire requires a certain level of dedication.
 This is not your typical “set it and forget it” type of houseplant.

 If you’re looking for something low maintenance, move along – this beauty needs proper care and attention if you want it to thrive.
-Care Tips: First things first – make sure you place your Philodendron Ring of Fire in a location where it can receive bright but indirect light.

 The Ring of Fire variety is a hybrid created by crossing two Philodendron species.
 It has inherited desirable traits from both parents, resulting in an attractive and unique plant with dark green leaves that have bright pink variegation around their edges.